Juubes/sandwich-factory/README.md

 Clients can authenticate with the authentication API.
 The system handles session at the reverse-proxy.
 The microservices don't do their own authentication.

-The authentication is done on the proxy and the usernames passed on headers to backend.
+The authentication is done on the proxy and the usernames passed on HTTP headers to the backend.
 There's probably a more elegant solution to this.

 ## Ordering

 Clients can send orders to the Sandwich factory service trough the /order API route.
 The client gets an immediate response that the order has started processing.
-The client and the sandwich factory share a websocket so the client gets a push notification when the sandwich is ready.
+The client keeps a socket connected and get's an update immediately when the sandwich is ready.
+This is implemented with **event-stream** and **EventSource**.

 # Known problems